Android-2020-Project/Documentation/use_cases.md

 |3.
 User can select direct messaging screen|
 ||4.
 System displays **Direct Messaging Screen**|

+---
 **Use Case #7: Display Image Screen**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|

+---
 **Use Case #8: Create Story Screen**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|

+---
 **Use Case #9: Direct Messaging Screen**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|

+---
 **Use Case #10: Search Screen**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|

+---
 **Use Case #11: Top Search Bar**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|
+3.1.
+Users can search for specific posts
+3.2.
+Users can search for a category of posts (Hashtags) 3.3.
+Users can search for other users

+---
 **Use Case #12: Create Screen**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|
+7.1.
+Users can take a photo utilizing the phone’s camera 7.2.
+Users can modify photo by cropping, changing vibrancy, hue, etc.
+7.3.
+Users can ‘tag’ other users within photo
+7.4.
+Users can add a 150 character caption
+7.5.
+Users can ’tag’ other users within caption
+7.6.
+Users can share the image to application
+7.7.
+Users can share an ‘important’ image to application 7.8.
+Progress bar shows progress of upload

+---
 **Use Case #13: Liked Screen**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|
+5.1.
+Users can view only the image submitted to application that they ‘liked’

+---
 **Use Case #14: Profile Screen**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|
+8.8.
+Users can view the latest 18 images submitted by the user

+---
 **Use Case #15: Profile Top Bar**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|
+8. User Profile Screen
+8.1.
+Users can view user’s profile image
+8.2.
+Users can view user’s 150 character profile description 8.3.
+Users can view number of posts by the user
+8.4.
+Users can view number of followers of the user 8.5.
+Users can view number of other users user follows 8.6.
+Users can view user’s stories
+8.7.
+Users can contact user
+8.9.
+Users can edit own profile screen
+8.10.
+Users can promote their own stories
+8.11.
+Users can select story categories

+---
 **Use Case #16: Additional Functions**
 |Actor(User) Actions |System Reponses|
 |--------------------|---------------|